 - 1. States should explicitly address the sourcing of guaranteed payments in order to avoid uncertainty. - 2.
-States should source guaranteed payments the same whether applying tax to the partner on a pass-through basis or on the entity. - 3.
+States should source guaranteed payments the same whether taxing the partner on a pass-through basis or taxing the entity. - 3.
 States that provide guaranteed payments should be sourced as distributive share should also: - a.
-Address whether this applies to individuals working in foreign jurisdictions who may source the payments as compensation for federal purposes-and provide necessary adjustments to the federal tax base. - b.
-Address whether they follow federal treatment in distinguishing guaranteed payments for services from partner-partnership transactions. - c.
-Specify that this sourcing treatment does not apply to payments made to retired partners that are required to be sourced to residence under 4 U.S.C. §114. - 4.
+Address whether this applies to individuals working in foreign jurisdictions who may source the payments as compensation for federal purposes and provide necessary adjustments, if any, to the federal tax base. - b.
+Address whether they follow federal treatment in distinguishing guaranteed payments for services from partner-partnership transactions, since these partner-partnership transactions will be sourced differently. - c.
+Specify that this sourcing treatment does not apply to payments made to retired partners that are required to be sourced to residence under 4 U.S.C. §114. - d.
+Consider whether, in cases where a partnership might have nonapportionable income, there would be circumstances in which some amount of a guaranteed payment might be attributed as an expense of the partnerships related to that income to be sourced using rules of assignment. - 4.
 States that source the payments as compensation should also: - a.
 Impose appropriate limits to ensure that the payments are genuinely similar to compensation for services performed and to avoid income shifting. - b.
-Address whether they will follow federal treatment in distinguishing guaranteed payments from distributive share/distributions. - c.
+Address whether they will follow federal treatment in distinguishing guaranteed payments from distributive share/distributions and special allocations. - c.
 Address whether they will follow federal treatment in distinguishing guaranteed payments for services from guaranteed payments for capital. - 5.
 To mitigate the possibility of multiple taxation, consider provisions that might grant additional credits to residents who can show that they paid tax on more than 100% of their guaranteed payments based on different state sourcing rules.